aaparma/Lab-9/README.md

-This is an assignment for COMP-595 Cloud Computing Provisioning.
+This is COMP595 Lab 9